meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-02-16-sgRNA-2-sites.md

 ---
 Layout: post
-Title: sgRNA Design - Picking Site and Considering Nickases
+Title: sgRNA Design, Picking Site and Considering Nickases
 ---

 ## Picking 2 DiNV Regions for CRISPR Sites, Picking 2 sgRNAs From Each